 If you recall, prior to hopping on the train from Bangkok to Chiang Mai, we’d already spent over 10 hours traveling.
 Yes, that was already 10 long hours in heavy rains, on the shuttle, ferry, and bus, just to reach Bangkok from Koh Chang.
 We also didn’t have any luck with purchasing tickets in the sleeper car or with AC.
 Nope, we were going in second class seats with a fan for 15 hours!
 Let’s just say none of us were overly thrilled, but it seemed the easiest and least expensive way to reach Chiang Mai.

 We waited at the train station about 90 minutes before it was time to head to platform number 10 and hop on our train.
 The entire 90 minutes, I was being a typical Libra and going back and forth with the decision to remain in Bangkok for 4 days and wait for the AC sleeper car or just bite the bullet and get there now.
-Anya was begging us to wait the 4 days and Lars was begging us to just get it over with.
+Our daughter was begging us to wait the 4 days and our son was begging us to just get it over with.

 When we bought the tickets, I was so bummed about not getting an AC sleeper car, I just handed over my credit card and didn’t even look.
 So, of course curiosity got the better of me and I had to look.
 The grand total for the four of us together was about $44 – 391 baht ($12) per adult and 310 baht ($10) per kid.
 Oh, this was going to be a real “second class” ride.